CLMcCork/goneFishing/README.md

 # goneFishing
-An app that helps you find, rate, and review the best fishing holes. 🐟🐠🐡🎣
+A web app that helps you find, rate, and review the best fishing holes. 🐟🐠🐡🎣